Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Introduction

-In this paper, we propose single and multi-objective benchmark problems related to the fluid and structural design of human-powered aircraft (HPA), that emulate engineering design optimization.
-The objective functions and constraints are influenced by integral equations from fluid dynamics and differential equations from material mechanics.
-These benchmark problems are expected to share similar characteristics with actual engineering design optimization while maintaining short evaluation times.
-Furthermore, by altering the definition of design variables, we provide three difficulty levels and allow dimensionality changes through parameter adjustments, making them scalable problems.
-Python source codes for the benchmark problems are available from GitHub\footnote{https://github.com/Nobuo-Namura/engineering-benchmark-problem}.
+In this paper, we propose single and multi-objective benchmark problems related to the aerostructural design of human-powered aircraft (HPA), which emulate engineering design optimization tasks.
+The objective functions and constraints are derived from integral equations in aerodynamics and differential equations in material mechanics.
+These benchmark problems are designed to reflect the characteristics of real-world engineering design optimization, while ensuring short evaluation times.
+Additionally, by adjusting the definition of design variables, we introduce three levels of difficulty and enable changes in dimensionality through parameter modifications, making these problems scalable.
+While the original benchmark problems include constraints, we also provide unconstrained versions using penalty methods.
+Python source code for these benchmark problems is available on GitHub\footnote{https://github.com/Nobuo-Namura/hpa}.